-Mowgli laid his head down on Bagheera's back and slept so deeply that he never waked when he was put down in the home-cave.

-ROAD-SONG OF THE BANDAR-LOG

-HERE we go in a flung festoon,

-Half way up to the jealous moon!
+Mowgli laid his head down on Bagheera's back and slept so deeply that he never waked when he was put down by Mother Wolf's side in the homecave.
+ROAD-SONG OF THE BANDAR-LOG HERE we go in a flung festoon, Half-way up to the jealous moon!
 Don't you envy our pranceful bands?
 Don't you wish you had extra hands?

-Wouldn't you like if your tails were-so-

-Curved in the shape of a Cupid's Bow?

-Now you're angry, but-never mind,

-Brother, thy tail hangs down behind!

-Here we sit in a branchy row,

-Thinking of beautiful things we know.

-Dreaming of deeds that we mean to do,

-All complete, in a minute or two-

-Something noble and wise and good,

-Done by merely wishing we could.

-We've forgotten, but-never mind,

-Brother, thy tail hangs down behind!
+Wouldn't you like if your tails were-so- Curved in the shape of a Cupid's bow?
+Now you're angry, but-never mind, Brother, thy tail hangs down behind!
+Here we sit in a branchy row, Thinking of beautiful things we know; Dreaming of deeds that we mean to do.
+All complete, in a minute or two-Something noble and grand and good, Won by merely wishing we could.
+Now we're going to-never mind, Brother, thy tail hangs down behind!

-All the talk we ever have heard

-Uttered by bat or beast or bird-

-Hide or fin or scale or feather-

-Jabber it quickly and all together!
+All the talk we ever have heard Uttered by bat or beast or bird-Hide or fin or scale or feather- Tabber it quickly and all together!
 Excellent!
 Wonderful!
 Once again!

-Now we are talking just like men!

-Let's pretend we are-never mind,

-Brother, thy tail hangs down behind!

-This is the way of the monkey-kind.

-Then join our leaping lines that scumfish through the pines, That rocket by where, light and high, the wild grape swings.
+Now we are talking just like men.
+Let's pretend we are . . . never mind, Brother, thy tail hangs down behind!
+This is the way of the Monkey-kind.
+Then join our leaping lines that scumfish through the pines, That rocket by where, light and high, the wild-grape swings.
 By the rubbish in our wake, and the noble noise we make, Be sure, be sure, we're going to do some splendid things!

-'TIGER-TIGER!'
+'Tiger!
+Tiger!'
 What of the hunting, hunter bold?